NBA 2K (video game): Reception

 Ryan MacDonald of GameSpot wrote: "In the end, NBA 2K's dazzling graphics, superb control, and strong AI make it the most dynamic basketball video game ever.
 However, Visual Concepts fell just short of delivering the same seamless gameplay of NFL 2K.
 The game's visuals and control, while both outstanding, just don't have the same cohesion that made NFL 2K so flawless.
 But even with these few problems, playing NBA 2K will just about ruin you for all other basketball games."

 Brandon Justice of IGN wrote: "[W]hile the game has issues, it is easily worlds beyond anything else on the market, and truly raises the bar for video game basketball.
 In fact, I'd go so far as to say that it has done so in such a manner that even the high-jumping designers at Visual Concepts have difficulty clearing their own newfound level of excellence.
 Many aspects of this game are unbelievable, but it is the type of game that does just as much to open your eyes to the possibilities as it does to blow you away.
 In the end, we've got one hell of a basketball game, but a game that is far from perfect.
 While not quite as polished as NFL2K, NBA2K is most certainly a must have title for any sport fan, and is one of the most compelling reasons to own a Dreamcast to date."

 The Enforcer of GamePro wrote in one review: "If you're crazy into sports, you gotta have NBA 2K.
 Not only is it the most outstanding-looking sports game of all time, it also plays like a champ.
 This is where the real showtime is."
 In another review, Uncle Dust said: "After the massive success of the Dreamcast launch title NFL 2K, Sega Sports is back with a vengeance with NBA 2K.
 The game features the same ultra-realistic graphics of the pigskin game, but it also throws in some of the most realistic hoops skills ever seen on a console, featuring over 1,300 motion-captured moves.
 The game also includes playbooks by the actual NBA coaches to make sure each team acts exactly as they do in the real NBA."
 Chris Slate of NextGen wrote that the game was "easy to pick up and get into, and looks flat-out gorgeous.
 If you're an NBA fan, this game alone is worth the price of a Dreamcast."
 In Japan, where the game was ported for release on March 23, 2000, Famitsu gave it a score of 33 out of 40.

-The game was a finalist for the "Outstanding Achievement in Visual Engineering" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which went to Unreal Tournament.
+NBA 2K was a finalist for "Outstanding Achievement in Visual Engineering" at the AIAS' 3rd Annual Interactive Achievement Awards, which was ultimately given to Unreal Tournament.

+According to PC Data, NBA 2K sold 310,000 units in 2000.